int19h/jbomohi/dict/poi'a/comments.md

 Indeed it was a typo; I expect that it was an artifact of using a smartphone.
 I fixed it to be "the".
 Thank you.

+## 2016-04-15T16:21:03Z — krtisfranks (comment 2926, on definition 68606)

+selma'o

+You (Selpahi) probably desire to make an alternative definition for {noi'a}, else your selbri does not make much sense.